AnthonyBane/AnthonyBane/README.md

 <p align="center">
     <i>
         🏦 I am a senior data engineer at the National Health Service of England.<br>
-        🌱 Currently studying machine learning, full-stack technologies such as React and Flask, and working on projects to make my life more fun and easy!<br>
+        🌱 Currently studying full-stack technologies such as Flutter/Dart, React, and Flask, and working on projects to make my life more fun and easy!<br>
-        👯 Open to making new connections.<br><br>
+        👯 Open to making new connections or job opportunities.<br><br>
-        ⚡ Fun fact: I am a professional ski instructor, if we start talking about it, I won't stop...
+        ⚡ Fun fact: I was a professional ski instructor, if we start talking about it, I won't stop...
 Do you ski? ⛷️<br>
     </i><br>
     <a href="https://www.linkedin.com/in/anthony-bane">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">